Rancho Cucamonga station

-Rancho Cucamonga station in Rancho Cucamonga, in San Bernardino County, California, serves the Metrolink San Bernardino Line commuter rail.
-The station is owned by the City of Rancho Cucamonga, and is near the former Empire Lakes Golf Club.
+Rancho Cucamonga station in Rancho Cucamonga, California, serves the Metrolink San Bernardino Line commuter rail.
+With the under construction Brightline high-speed rail and a potential underground tunnel project to Ontario International Airport, local officials expect increased tourism and economic growth for the Inland Empire.
+The station is owned by the city of Rancho Cucamonga and is near the former Empire Lakes Golf Club.
 It is located just west of Milliken Avenue and has 330 parking spaces.

-Current Services
+Current services

-Omnitrans routes 82, 380 (ONT Connect) serve a bus loop near the train platform.
+Omnitrans routes 82 and 380 serve a bus loop near the train platform.
 Route 380, also called ONT Connect, provides non-stop service between the station and Ontario International Airport and meets every train.
 It operates daily, every 35 to 60 minutes.

-Future Upgrades
+Brightline West

+Brightline West service is planned at the site.
+Brightline purchased an adjacent 5 acre parcel for the high speed rail station in 2022.